They say…

 Proef SNAB Ezelenbok

-Ezelenbok is a bottle- and cask-conditioned ale-style bok that can’t be faulted for quality, perhaps because it emerges not from a tiny Dutch micro but from Belgium’s Proef brewery, where they specialise in small batches under contract.
-It’s commissioned by SNAB (The North Holland Alternative Brewers’ Society), who also devise and several other excellent specialities.
+Ezelenbok is a bottle- and -conditioned ale-style bok that can’t be faulted for quality, perhaps because it emerges not from a tiny Dutch micro but from Belgium’s Proef brewery, where they specialise in brewing small batches under contract.
+It’s commissioned by SNAB (The North Holland Alternative Brewers’ Society), who also devise and market several other excellent specialities.

 The beer itself is a superb and very refined example of an ale-type.
 It’s a very dark burgundy (80 EBC) with a thick foamy fawn head and a candyish malty aroma with herbal, blackcurrant and liquorice traces.